oreoluwadekunle/python-tkinter-projects/guess-the-number/README.md

 - Hints system with progressive information
 - Score calculation based on attempts, hints used, and time taken
 - Leaderboard system with separate rankings for each difficulty

-### Multiplayer Mode

-- Add multiple players (minimum 2 required)
-- Turn-based gameplay where each player gets a chance to guess
-- Players are automatically cycled through until one finds the number
-- Real-time score tracking for all players
-- Scoring system: bonus points for finding the number quickly
-- Final results displayed with medal rankings (🥇 🥈 🥉)
-- Configurable game settings (number range, max attempts)

 ### Leaderboard